sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Frequency Analysis Tools ==

-Frequency analysis is a technique for breaking a substitution cipher that is based on the frequencies that letters appear (in large chunks of text) in the English language.
-For example, E is the most common letter in the English language, so if a piece of encrypted text had many instances of the letter Q, you would guess that Q had been substituted in for E. The next two interacts create a couple of basic tools that could be useful in cracking a substitution cipher. -AF
+Frequency analysis is a technique for breaking a substitution cipher that is based on the frequencies that letters appear in the English language.
+For example, E is the most common letter in the English language, so if a piece of encrypted text had many instances of the letter Q, you would guess that Q had been substituted in for E. The next two interacts create a couple of basic tools that could be useful in cracking a substitution cipher.

 === Letter Frequency Counter ===
 by Rebecca Lauren Miller, Katherine Stange

-This tool looks at the percentage of appearances of each letter in the input text, and plots these percentages.
-The encrypted input text is a bit strange, but was constructed by Amy Feaver to give a short block text that matched the frequencies of letters in English relatively well, to make this message easier to decrypt. -AF
+This tool looks at the percentage of appearances of each letter in the input text and plots these percentages.
+The encrypted input text is a bit strange, but was constructed by Amy Feaver to give a short block text that matched the frequencies of letters in the English language relatively well, to make this message easier to decrypt.

 {{{#!sagecell
 #Last Edited 8/8/19 at 2:36pm

+pretty_print(html("<h1>Frequency Analysis Distribution</h1>"))
 print "This interact prints a bar graph of the distribution of the letters in the input text.
 Warning: the smaller the input text the less accurate the distribution will be.
 Letters that do not occur will not appear in the graph."
 # Initial text is "Greetiiiings my name is Weeegbert Deuce the True Eater of the Toupee.
 Hear ye, hear ye!
 Dee dee dee.
 A head of these liger cubs carrying the trippy tomahawks are coming fo' thee.
 Take shelters in the tombs.
 Tammy ran to the other townspeople and aardvarks.
 What is her ETA?
 Her ETA please!
 Toil, bring your food cups and oil and be swift.
 The women and the child Occotion CIII should pick bamboo at Atitisoting.
 See?
 Nanna Wu Shacah's inner noodle cups: not nuutty sesame notions."

 @interact
 def frequencyAnalysis(text = input_box('"Nyllappppunz tf uhtl pz Dlllnilya Klbjl aol Aybl Lhaly vm aol Avbwll.
 Olhy fl, olhy fl!
 Kll kll kll.
 H olhk vm aolzl spnly jbiz jhyyfpun aol aypwwf avthohdrz hyl jvtpun mv aoll.
 Ahrl zolsalyz pu aol avtiz.
 Ahttf yhu av aol vaoly avduzwlvwsl huk hhykchyrz.
 Doha pz oly LAH?
 Oly LAH wslhzl!
 Avps, iypun fvby mvvk jbwz huk vps huk il zdpma.
 Aol dvtlu huk aol jopsk Vjjvapvu JPPP zovbsk wpjr ihtivv ha Hapapzvapun.
 Zll.Uhuuh Db Zohjho z puuly uvvksl jbwz: uva ubbaaf zlzhtl uvapvuz."', width = 150)):
     alphabet = AlphabeticStrings()